nmsb10/mysql-and-node-store/README.md

     //...
 }
 ```
-Video link of a "light" demonstration of this application available upon request.
+Video link to a "light" demonstration of this application available upon request.

 ## Authors